Social Work

 SWK 529.
 Advanced Generalist Research Methods and Analysis.
 2 Credits.

 Advanced Generalist Research Methods and Analysis prepares students to build on foundation research knowledge to further refine and advance the quality of social work practice and that of the larger social work profession.
 The course emphasizes program as well as practice evaluation.
 Students use research methods to generate surveys; learn to choose, utilize, and interpret reliable and valid measurement instruments; and apply both qualitative and statistical analysis.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Prerequisite: Admission to the Advanced Generalist Specialization.
+F,SS.

 SWK 530.
 Advanced Generalist Practice with Individuals.
 2 Credits.